Accelerated Sequential Posterior Inference via Reuse for Gravitational-Wave Analyses

-We demonstrate that \gls{aspire} can be applied to real data by reanalyzing the first detection, GW150914~\cite{LIGOScientific:2016vbw}, incorporating the 40 additional parameters required to model the uncertain calibration of the detectors~\cite{Viets:2017yvy}.
-We replicate a typical catalog analysis~\cite{LIGOScientific:2025yae}: first analyzing GW150914 with \texttt{IMRPhenomXPHM}, and then using \gls{aspire} to obtain results with \texttt{IMRPhenomXO4a}.
-GW150914 lies in a region of parameter space where these two waveform models are expected to broadly agree.
-In \cref{fig:real_data}, we show the posterior distributions for the masses and spins, which differ slightly, consistent with similar reanalyses of this event ~\cite{Pratten:2020fqn,Pompili:2023tna}.
-The results obtained with \gls{aspire} are fully consistent with a baseline analysis, while requiring \FirstDetectionEvalsPerSample times fewer likelihood evaluations per sample, which corresponds to a \FirstDetectionTimePerSample-fold reduction in time per sample.
-This demonstrates that \gls{aspire} handles the additional challenges of analyzing real data while retaining its efficiency.
+We apply \gls{aspire} to real data by reanalyzing GW150914~\cite{LIGOScientific:2016vbw} and GW200129\_065458 from GWTC-3~\cite{KAGRA:2021vkt}, an event known to exhibit waveform systematics~\cite{KAGRA:2021vkt,Nitz:2021zwj,Hannam:2021pit,Payne:2022spz,Macas:2023wiw}.
+We include calibration uncertainty~\cite{Viets:2017yvy} and follow a typical catalog workflow~\cite{LIGOScientific:2025yae}: first analyzing each event with \texttt{IMRPhenomXPHM}, then \texttt{IMRPhenomXO4a}.
+GW150914 lies in a region of parameter space where these two waveform models are expected to agree broadly, whereas for GW200129 several parameters are known to be in tension between models. \Cref{fig:real_data} shows the posterior distributions for the masses and spins of both events.
+For GW150914, the posteriors differ only slightly between waveform models, consistent with previous reanalyses~\cite{Pratten:2020fqn,Pompili:2023tna}.
+The \gls{aspire} results are consistent with a baseline analysis, as supported by the \gls{jsd}.
+For GW200129, as expected, we observe substantial waveform-driven differences.
+Nonetheless, \gls{aspire} remains consistent with the baseline analysis, though with more stringent settings (Supplemental Material~\cite{SM}) and smaller efficiency gains (\cref{tab:evidences}).
+Overall, these results demonstrate that \gls{aspire} remains effective on real data provided the initial analysis is sufficiently informative.

 To further demonstrate that \gls{aspire} produces statistically unbiased posterior distributions, we perform a probability–probability (P–P) test with 100 simulated binary black hole signals with spin-precession and higher-order multipoles.
 We analyze these signals with \gls{aspire} and use initial samples from the prior.
 This produces the P–P plot shown in \cref{fig:pp} with combined $p$-value of 0.574, confirming that the inferred posteriors are unbiased.